 Subverted in ˇMucha Lucha!, where the whole main trio is non-Caucasian.
 Rikochet is somewhat dark-skinned, and Buena Girl and Flea's skin looks sort of Indian.
 However, many secondary characters are white.
 The show is set in Mexico (or at least a Mexican-American community), where everyone is perceived to be "foreign" and "exotic" in some way.

-Baljeet from Phineas And Ferb is Indian, the Fireside Girl Holly is African-American, Stacy and, by the looks of it, the Fireside Girl Ginger are Asian and Buford seems to have some kind of Dutch heritage.
+Baljeet is Indian, the Fireside Girl Holly is African-American, Stacy and, by the looks of it, the Fireside Girl Ginger are Asian and Buford seems to have some kind of Dutch heritage.
 The show in general obviously tries to be very cosmopolitic.

-Isabella Garcia-Shapiro is half Mexican and half Jewish.
+Isabella Garcia-Shapiro is Mexican (ethnic minority) and Jewish (religious minority) so she's both this trope and Twofer Token Minority.
 Though one episode has the cast visiting the "Mexican Jewish Cultural Festival" so Danville might just have a particularly large population of Mexican-Jews...

 Mostly averted in Challenge Of The Go Bots, where A.J. and General Newcastle are both black, and Anya Turgonova is Russo-Chinese.
 Anya didn't show up as often after the Five-Episode Pilot, but A.J. was a main character and Newcastle was the most important human supporting character.